mateuszroth/blog/source/_posts/React/React-Hooks-introduction-and-API-pitfalls.md

 ### Hook `useEffect`

+- it serves the same purpose as `componentDidMount`, `componentDidUpdate`, and `componentWillUnmount` in React classes
+- React will remember the function you passed (we’ll refer to it as our “effect”), and call it later after performing the DOM updates
+- Hooks let you organize side effects in a component by what pieces are related (such as adding and removing a subscription), rather than forcing a split based on lifecycle methods
 - you should call hooks at the top level of the render function, this means no conditional hooks:

 ```js